 Do you have great water pressure from all fixtures?
 Or are you on a well with lower water pressure?
 Water pressure from the showerhead is ultimately determined by the water pressure coming into your home.
 This can vary a lot from location to location.

 If your home has slightly weaker water flow and you want to get the highest water pressure possible from your showerhead, buy a 17T.
 If your house already has great water pressure save the money and order a 17 Series.

 If you want to create a custom shower system with multiple spray outlets, we highly recommend using a shower faucet control with a 17T series trim kit.
+Make sure to check out our thermostatic shower systems.
 You really won't regret having that added water pressure when you are running multiple shower heads.

 Avoid the hassle of adjusting your shower handle's temperature limit stop up and down as the seasons change.
 Get a 17T.
 If you live in an area where the temperature doesn't change much, you can save by going with a 17 Series.

 Like the type where if someone flushes the toilet while you're in the shower the burst of cold water elicits screams?
 Go with a 17T.
 If your home is newer this is probably not going to be an issue and the 17 Series is fine.